openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 If you define a data item with the same name in both the `DATA DIVISION` of a factory method, and the `DATA DIVISION` of the FACTORY paragraph, a reference in the method to that data-name refers only to the method data item.

-- The method `DATA DIVISION` takes precedence.
+the method `DATA DIVISION` takes precedence.
----

 ### Hiding a factory or static method
 A factory method defined in a subclass is said to hide an inherited method that would otherwise be accessible in the subclass if the two methods have the same signature.

----

 ### Invoking factory or static methods
 To invoke a factory method in a COBOL method or client program, code the class-name as the first operand of the `INVOKE` statement.